zesk/build/docs/tools/self.md

 - `0` - Success
 - `1` - Environment error
 - `2` - Argument error
-### `buildQuietLog` - undocumented
+### `buildQuietLog` - Generate the path for a quiet log in the build

-No documentation for `buildQuietLog`.
+Generate the path for a quiet log in the build cache directory, creating it if necessary.

 - Location: `bin/build/tools/self.sh`

 #### Arguments

-- `name` - The log file name
+- `name` - String.
+Required.
+The log file name to create.
+Trims leading `_` if present.
-- `--no-create` - Optional.
+- `--no-create` - Flag.
+Optional.
 Do not require creation of the directory where the log file will appear.

 #### Exit codes